temidataspot/telco/README.md

 | High monthly charges = churn risk | Identify customers paying > £70/month for targeted offers | Medium |

 ### Ensemble Risk Scoring
-A **High Risk** flag was created in the master output file: customers flagged as churn by **3 or more models** simultaneously are prioritised for immediate intervention — reducing the chance of acting on a single model's error.
+A **High Risk** flag was created in the master output file: customers flagged as churn by **3 or more models** simultaneously are prioritised for immediate intervention, reducing the chance of acting on a single model's error.

 ---